simplyboo6/Vimtur/README.md

 * Because of pre-caching it's possible to quickly skip through videos and loading times are minimal.
 * All videos are transcoded to a high-quality, if the source video is h264 it's just copied.
 Often this means h264 source videos are transcoded quickly but it also means a reasonably fast network is required.
 * Tested on Ubuntu 16.04 & 18.04 64-bit and Windows 10 64-bit.
+* The included compose file comes with a mongodb instance.
+* The keyword search supports quotes ("magic phrase" for sentences and negation (-) on words and sentences).

 ## Docker
 The server can be run as a Docker instance.
 It accepts the following environment variables: